Western at your Careers Event

 Used for space research, our Campbelltown Observatory is the home of the Australian Optical SETI Project.
 The only dedicated optical SETI project in the Southern Hemisphere, the project is an ongoing search for extra-terrestrial life in the universe.
 It is searching for nanosecond laser pulses from outer space using very sensitive and sophisticated equipment.
 In December of 2008, it picked up a mysterious pulsed laser lookalike signal from the depths of outer space.
 When not looking for signs of life in the universe, the observatory is also used for Advanced Engineering student projects.
 Several times a year the observatory runs astronomy nights open to the public with the Macarthur Astronomical Society.

 Western Sydney University offers over 400 different spaces including function centres, meeting rooms, lecture theatres and classrooms that can be booked.
 Contact our Venues team if you are interested in hiring University venues or facilities for your school event.
+For more information, see Western venues.

 Schools can hire sporting facilities on the University's campuses and gain access to sports programs specifically designed for school groups.
 Facilities include swimming pools, ovals, an indoor sports hall, athletics track and gym.
 Schools in Western Sydney are eligible for a discount rate on facilities hire.
+For more information, see Western Sydney University gym.